Irene Kharisma Sukandar: Match against Dadang Subur (aka Dewa Kipas)

 Sukandar and IM Levy Rozman entered Indonesian news in March 2021 when Rozman was defeated by an Indonesian chess player, Dadang Subur, known on Chess.com as Dewa_Kipas or "Fan God".
 Rozman suspected cheating, and he reported his opponent's account to the Chess.com Fairplay team.
 Subur's account was later closed for alleged cheating, which drew sympathy from Indonesian netizens and resulted in Rozman being harassed on social media.
 Rozman later went private on his social media accounts and took a short hiatus from streaming.
 Sukandar and the Indonesian Chess Association denounced the actions of Indonesian netizens, agreeing that the actions of Chess.com were correct and proportionate.

 In an over-the-board match that was set up and staked by Indonesian sponsors, Sukandar played against Subur to prove his legitimacy.
 Subur was beaten with a score of 3–0 to an audience that peaked with 1.25 million concurrent viewers online, becoming the most-watched chess stream in history.
 Subur performed poorly during the matches, which was in stark contrast with his extremely high performance rating in many of his online games.
 Despite losing, Subur won approximately US$7,000 for his defeat.
 Subur continued to deny cheating, while Rozman tweeted in response: "Good: Chess can be popular.
 People who play unfairly will be caught.
 Bad: He won [US$7,000] and is being called brave and won't admit the truth."

+Personal life

+On December 7, 2025, Sukandar announced her marriage to IM Eric Rosen.